 How do I find out about research opportunities?

 Talk to faculty members you have had for class, your department, and friends.
-You may also want to take a look at the Research Opportunities links from this web site.
-The Career Center has information on summer research internships and the new Fellowship Resource Advising Center maintains a useful database.
+The Career Center has information on summer research internships.

 Can I do a project outside of my home department?